microsoft/WebTemplateStudio/docs/contributing/getting-started-developers.md

 ## Under the Hood

-The following notes are inspired by the [vscode-webview-react](https://github.com/rebornix/vscode-webview-react) repository by [rebornix](https://github.com/rebornix):
+The Architecture of this app was inspired by the [vscode-webview-react](https://github.com/rebornix/vscode-webview-react)

+Find some notes about it below if you wish to get started with it: repository by [rebornix](https://github.com/rebornix):

 - We inline `index.html` content in `ext-src/extension.ts`  when creating the webview